The Ellis Critique

-She gnaws and gnaws and finally swallows it.
+The lioness gnaws and gnaws and finally swallows it.
 Bad idea.
 Soon clearly feels distress.
 Moans.
 And her fur looks wrong--dry and scruffy, as if she has longer-standing problems.
+Bad diet?
 Vitamin A shortage, not enough fat?

 I pet her, barely touching her fur, and "I'm sorry."
 But I can't call the vet, it's 3 AM.
-And the truth is I may lock her out of my bedroom so I feel safe and get some sleep so I can take her to the vet in the morning--if she lives that long.
+And the truth is, I may lock her out of my bedroom so I feel safe and get some sleep, so I can take her to the vet in the morning--if she lives that long.
 I can't pull out that chopstick.
-I mean drumstick.

 So anxious I wake!
 A little sweaty, puffy, hot, achy: an attack of my mystery virus (or whatever it is).
 Just lie there sick a while, hoping I'll fall back asleep.
 3:30 AM.
 I give up, get up, get water, aspirin.
 Write dreams.
-Still takes a long time before I can get back to sleep.
+Hours before I can get back to sleep...

 4: Bus Crash--Not!

 Some kind of bus accident outside?
 I hear yelling and when I look out, a bus is skewed across the mouth of our street, blocking our driveway, nosed up against the stop sign.
 Yet there's no evidence any vehicles collided.
-Must have swerved to miss, and hit the sign.
+Must have swerved to miss someone, and hit the sign.